 aching muscles or aching joints not caused by exercise or muscle spasms

-changes in the levels of potassium or sodium or uric acid in your blood (such changes
+changes in the levels of potassium, magnesium, calcium or sodium or uric acid in your

 Tell your doctor as soon as possible if you experience any side effects during or

-after taking APO-TELMISARTAN HCTZ, so that these may be properly treated.
+after taking this medicine, so that these may be properly treated.

 Symptoms such as feeling very thirsty, sleepy, sick or vomiting, a dry mouth, general

-weakness, muscle pain or cramps, a very fast heart rate, may mean that the hydrochlorothiazide
+weakness, muscle pain or cramps, a very fast heart rate, may mean that the HCTZ part

-part of APO-TELMISARTAN HCTZ is having an excessive effect.
+of APO-Telmisartan HCTZ is having an excessive effect.

 swelling of the face, lips, mouth, tongue or throat which may cause difficulty in